apache/skywalking-banyandb/docs/README.md

 Here you can learn all you need to know about BanyanDB.
 Let's get started with it.

+- **Guides**.
+Learn how to install, configure, and use BanyanDB by real-world examples.
 - **Installation**.
 Instruments about how to download and onboard BanyanDB server, Banyand.
-- **Clients**.
-Some native clients to access Banyand.
+- **Interacting**.
+Learn how to interact with Banyand, including schema management, data ingestion, data retrieving and so on.
-- **Observability**.
-Learn how to effectively monitor, diagnose and optimize Banyand.
+- **Operation**.
+Learn how to operate Banyand, including observability, troubleshooting, and so on.
 - **Concept**.
 Learn the concepts of Banyand.
 Includes the architecture, data model, and so on.
-- **CRUD Operations**.
-To create, read, update, and delete data points or entities on resources in the schema.

 ### Useful Links